CONSTITUTION AND BY-LAWS

 Section 1.
 Membership.

-The Board of Directors shall consist of the Executive Committee plus four directors from each of the administrative districts of the state.
+The Board of Directors shall consist of the Executive Committee plus two directors from each administrative area.
 No county shall have two directors at the same time.
-No administrative area within an administrative district shall have more than two directors at any time.
 A member serving in two administrative areas or districts may serve as director of either, but not both, administrative areas or districts per term as long as the number of directors from the administrative areas or districts do not exceed established limits.
 Directors shall represent only one Extension area per term.
-The administrative areas must be designated prior to the election of the director and can not be changed during the term of directorship.
+The administrative areas must be designated prior to the election of the director and cannot be changed during the term of directorship.

 Section 2.
 Duties.